Guiding Resolution.jpg

 How I support you.

-Many people contact me when they need:
+People contact me when they need:

 • a clear explanation of what a workplace process means